ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-06-15-code-complete-part1.md

   * Fault tolerance - how to detect, fix, and contain errors
   * Architectural feasibility - demonstration that the system can feasibly be constructed
   * Overengineering - how robust does your system need to be?
 Should classes fulfil the bare minimum or should they be overengineered?
-  * Buy-vs.-Build decisions - if you aren't buying componnents like GUI controls and databases, why not?
-What will your custom-built componnents do that off-the-shelf componnents can't?
+  * Buy-vs.-Build decisions - if you aren't buying components like GUI controls and databases, why not?
+What will your custom-built components do that off-the-shelf components can't?
     * Reuse decisions - how will any pre-existing software you use conform to your project's requirements?
   * Change strategy - flexibility!
 But how much?
-  * General architectural quality - architectural specification "should be a polished conceptualwhole with few ad hoc additions" (pg 52).
+  * General architectural quality - architectural specification "should be a polished conceptual whole with few ad hoc additions" (pg 52).
 It should fit the problem and explain why the solution proposed is the right one.
 And why each decision is made.
     * Here's an abbreviated version of the example given here - Beth wants to make pot roast, and her husband tells her he's always made pot roast by cutting both ends off before putting it in the pot.
 Why?
 Because his mom did it that way.
 He asks his mom why she did it that way.
 Because her mom did it that way.
 She asks her mom why she does it that way.
 Because it was too big to fit in her pot!
 Obviously it was unnecessary for Beth, with a bigger pot, to cut off the ends.
 * How much time should you spend on upstream prerequisites?
 Base your answer on stability of requirements and size and formality of the project
   * When requirements are unstable, treat them as their own project